Kerry Weinmaster was your typical Nebraska middle guard back in the 1970s: small in stature, but stout up front.

-Weinmaster played football and wrestled in high school.
+Weinmaster played football and wrestled for North Platte High School.
 He was an all-state football player his junior and senior years and was an All-American in his senior year in 1975.
 He played defensive tackle or middle guard, based on what the offense was doing.

 "Clete Fischer, Milt Tenopir and Monte Kiffin recruited me," Weinmaster said.
 "They liked my aggressiveness, and I was around the play all the time.
 The thing that helped too was playing the Lincoln schools, so I'm sure the coaches saw game film of us playing them, and if you do a good job you are going to get noticed.
 Kansas State and Oklahoma State also offered me scholarships."

 But it was always a dream of Weinmaster's, growing up in Nebraska, to play in Lincoln for the Cornhuskers.

 "It was always Nebraska for me.
 So it was pretty neat to get offered a scholarship and have the opportunity to play at Nebraska," he said.

 Nebraska, though, was a different world than North Platte in terms of football.

 "In high school you think you are the big man on campus, but in college you are just a number; there are so many people there you grow up really quick," Weinmaster said.